 What are some of MS-13’s more notable killings?

 -Two teenage girls from Brentwood, N.Y. were found dead after being brutally beaten and cut in September 2016.
-Kayla Cuevas, 16, was targeted by gang members and her friend, 15-year-old Nisa Mickens, tried to scare off the attacks, WPIX-TV reported.
+Kayla Cuevas, 16, was targeted by gang members and her friend, 15-year-old Nisa Mickens, tried to scare off the attackers, WPIX-TV reported.

 -The remains of Oscar Acosta, a 19-year-old high school senior, were found in a wooded area in Brentwood in September 2016.
 Acosta, who had been missing for months, came to the U.S. from El Salvador and had told his mother he was worried about gangs, she told WNBC-TV.

 -The remains of Miguel Garcia-Moran were found in the same area as Acosta’s in September 2016.
-He was 15-years-old at the time of his death and had been missing since February.
+He was 15 years old at the time of his death and had been missing since February.
 Police said he was the victim of a homicidal beating.

 -The bodies of four young men, ranging in ages from 16 to 20, were found in April 2017 in a park in Central Islip, N.Y.
 Police said all had signs of “significant trauma.”
-Justin Llivicura, 16; Michael Lopez Banegas, 20; Jefferson Villalobos, 18; and Jorge Tigre, 18 were reportedly lured to a park by two women associated with MS-13 before they were ambushed by more than a dozen gang members armed with wooden clubs and machetes.
+Justin Llivicura, 16; Michael Lopez Banegas, 20; Jefferson Villalobos, 18; and Jorge Tigre, 18; were reportedly lured to the park by two women associated with MS-13 before they were ambushed by more than a dozen gang members armed with wooden clubs and machetes.

 The Associated Press contributed to this report.